best-tufts/intro_to_single_cell_rnaseq/docs/intro_to_single_cell_rnaseq/06_cell_type_identification.md

 # Cell-type Identification [DRAFT]
 In this section, we'll demonstrate two automated methods to label cells in our dataset using reference datasets with known cell labels.
 More information on these methods is presented in [Lecture Part II)(slides/day2_temp.pdf).

 - [SingleR](https://bioconductor.org/packages/devel/bioc/vignettes/SingleR/inst/doc/SingleR.html) method, which uses correlation of gene expression.
-This method can use both single-cell and bulk RNAseq reference datasets
+This method can use both single-cell and bulk RNAseq reference datasets.
 - [Seurat Integration Mapping](https://satijalab.org/seurat/articles/integration_mapping.html) which applies integration between a labeled, reference single-cell RNAseq dataset and our query dataset

 To start, we set our library path on the HPC cluster: